 Richard joined The Door as fundraising coordinator in 2017.
 His role includes compiling bids for funding from grant giving organisations as well as reporting back to funders, networking with other local charities and not for profits as well as gaining support from businesses and networking with other local charities and not for profit organisations.

 Away from The Door Richard is a Reader in the Church of England, a member of Rotary, numbers of academic study groups including the royal society of arts and is a member of the Marshfield Flower Arranging Club.

 Anne started at The Door as a volunteer in The Door shop, since then she has completed a business administration apprenticeship in partnership with Stroud College and joined the team full time as Operations and Events Coordinator in 2014.
 As well as managing the day-to-day comings and goings of The Door’s Stroud office, Anne organises The Door’s fundraising events and activities including street collections and concerts.
 She is also on hand to provide support for anyone raising money for The Door.

 When she isn’t at The Door, Anne is secretary of both Churches Together in Stroud and Stroud Methodist Church, is a Director of Ignition Gloucestershire and can always be found at the Fairford Air Show every July.

 Bev came to The Door as a young person for a number of years before becoming a youthwork volunteer in our Stroud centre.
 She started as a Business Administration apprentice in 2017 and supports the Administrator with the day to day running of The Door.
 If you give us a call it will probably be Bev that answers!
-She became The Door's Service Delivery Administrator in 2018.
+She became The Door's Service Delivery Administrator in 2018 and began working in our Avening youth centre May 2018.